Complex Property Division

 Understanding the Complexity of California Community Property Rules

 San Jose family law attorney Merrisa Coleman-Bishop is experienced with community property division problems involving the following:

-- One spouse owns a dental, legal, medical or real estate practice
+- One spouse owns a dental, legal, medical practice

 - The spouses or partners own and operate a family business